Skip to main content

 Why does obesity increase the risk of certain cancers in women?

-This systematic review will explore the biological mechanisms underpinning associations between adult body fatness and breast (postmenopausal), endometrial and ovarian cancer using the WCRF/University of Bristol Framework
+This systematic review explored the biological mechanisms underpinning associations between adult body fatness and breast (postmenopausal), endometrial and ovarian cancer using the World Cancer Research Fund/University of Bristol Framework.

 Grant type: Regular Grant Programme